Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 19.1 Payments must be made in pounds Sterling and must reach us by the payment due date.
 If you do not send your payment in pounds Sterling, we will convert it using our standard exchange rates and will confirm the exchange rate we use in writing afterwards.
 You can find out details of our standard exchange rates by calling us.
 You will need to allow time for us to receive the money before the due date.
 You will not break this term if a payment is late only because we have failed to process it as soon as we get it.
-You must always make your minimum payment, even if you have received refunds on your accounts between your statement date and your payment due date.
+You must always make your Minimum Payment.

 |Method of payment||How it works||When does it reduce your balance?|

 You can set up the following Direct Debit repayment options:

 To set up or amend a direct debit:

 When you set up a new Direct Debit this will take effect from your next statement date or any other date that we tell you.

 We will take the payment on the date shown on your statement or, if this is not a working day, on the next available working day.
 We will apply the funds to your Card account the same day.

 To cancel your Direct Debit, you need to contact your current account provider.
 Please also tell us if you do this.

 |If you have a Halifax current account you can use Online Banking to make payments to your Credit Card online.||Your payment will normally be credited to your Card account within 2 hours and at the latest by close of business on the next working day.|

 |Another online banking or Card service||You can also make a payment through another bank's online banking or Card service using: